If you recently adopted a chinchilla, you may be curious how clean of a pet they really are and what you can expect.

 This makes keeping your chinchilla clean that much easier and I’m a big believer that everyone owning or adopting a chinchilla should go this direction at some point in the near future.

-They just make life to easy and keep your chinchilla that much cleaner for you not to consider the small investment.
+They just make life easy and keep your chinchilla that much cleaner for you not to consider the small investment.

 Plain and simple.